pollen-robotics/reachy-2021-docs/content/advanced/software/ros2-level/index.md

 toc: true
 ---

+Even if [gRPC clients](https://docs.pollen-robotics.com//advanced/software/presentation/#grpc-clients) are available to control Reachy without knowing how to use ROS, you may want to work at the ROS level to implement new things for Reachy or use the tools provided by ROS.
+In this page, we will describe how to use the specfic ROS2 packages for Reachy.

 Reachy runs natively on [ROS2 Foxy](https://docs.ros.org/en/foxy/index.html).
 ROS stands for Robotic Operating System, it offers a huge variety of compatible algorithms and hardware drivers.

 The embedded NUC computer comes with ROS2 and Reachy specific packages already installed and running.
 They provide full access to Reachy.
 You can: